-- Check parts for damage and wear.
-Replace damaged or worn parts. - Lay the motorcycle on its side and fill the oil filter housing to about 1/3 full with engine oil. - Fill the oil filter with engine oil and place it in the oil filter container. - Oil the O-ring of the oil filter cover and assemble it with the oil filter cover 1. - Mount and tighten screws.
+- Lay the motorcycle on its side and fill the oil filter housing to about 1⁄3 full with engine oil. - Fill the oil filter with engine oil and place it in the oil filter container. - Oil the O-ring of the oil filter cover and mount it with oil filter cover •. - Mount and tighten the screws.